 Despite the apparent ubiquity and popularity of the passglas in its heyday, it’s rarely mentioned in literature or depicted in artwork—but there are some examples.
 Seventeenth-century Dutch artist Adriaen van Ostade specialized in paintings and sketches involving peasants, drinking, and drinking peasants.
 One of his more obscure paintings, called Het dansende paar (“The Dancing Couple”), painted some time between 1680 and 1685, shows a man drinking from a passglas while the next drinker eagerly waits his turn.

-For a full, uncropped view of van Ostade’s “The Dancing Couple,” click here.
+(For a full, uncropped view of Adriaen van Ostade’s “The Dancing Couple,” from which the image above was taken, see Wikimedia Commons.)